afr114/react-github-battle-tutorial/README.md

 # react-template
-This is a template to use when starting a new React project
+This is a template to use when starting a new React project.

+To use this file:
+1. git clone
+2. npm install

 Steps used to create this template: